arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 during both the search and sort stages.

-Note, that SEARCH statement is meant to be treated as a part of the expression, but not as an individual statement in contrast to FILTER
+Note, that SEARCH statement is meant to be treated as a part of the expression, but not as an individual statement in contrast to FILTER.

 The supported AQL context functions are: